 Work Readiness Training Program

-Preparing individuals with the skills and confidence to becoming a productive member of the community.
+Preparing individuals with the skills and confidence to become productive members of the community

 Work Readiness prepares men and women with fundamental knowledge and skills in order to enter the workforce.

 Gain the skills to achieve a bright and successful future.

 Work Readiness prepares men and women with little or no work experience with good work ethics to become workforce ready.
 Trainings are individualized, part-time sessions hosted in our ReSOURCE departments, focused on training transferable skills.

 Men and women with little or no work experience seeking an opportunity to gain the fundamental skills to enter the workforce.

 Trainees receive transferable skills training including costumer service, communication, and independence.
 Possible certifications include cash register and cash handling skills, forklift certifications, and refrigeration certifications.